cca/cca_invenio/notes/upgrade.md

 ## 10.0.0 upgrade

-Edited Pipfile to reference Invenio 10.0.0
+Edited Pipfile to reference Invenio 10.0.0.

-`invenio-cli containers build` failed with errors related to webpack and missing assets from the new custom fields feature
+`invenio-cli containers build` failed with errors related to webpack and missing assets from the new custom fields feature.

-Had to edit .invenio, add `search = elasticsearch7` line
+Had to edit .invenio, add `search = elasticsearch7` line.

-on web-ui container
+On web-ui container:

 ```sh
 cd /opt/invenio/src